Skip to main content

 Configure Provider

-To configure your chosen provider or see available options, run goose configure in the CLI or visit the Provider Settings page in the Goose Desktop.
+To configure your chosen provider or see available options, run goose configure in the CLI or visit the Settings page in the Goose Desktop.

 Using Custom OpenAI Endpoints